Python and Artificial Intelligence(AI) – How do they relate?

 Some of the most commonly used Python AI libraries are AIMA, pyDatalog, SimpleAI, EasyAi, etc. There are also Python libraries for machine learning like PyBrain, MDP, scikit, PyML.

 Let us look a little more in detail about the various Python libraries in AI and why this programming language is used for AI.

 - AIMA – Python implementation of algorithms from Russell and Norvig’s ‘Artificial Intelligence: A Modern Approach.’

 - pyDatalog – Logic Programming engine in Python

 - SimpleAI – Python implementation of many of the artificial intelligence algorithms described on the book “Artificial Intelligence, a Modern Approach”.
 It focuses on providing an easy to use, well documented and tested library.

 - EasyAI – Simple Python engine for two-players games with AI (Negamax, transposition tables, game solving).

-- PyBrain – It is a flexible, simple yet effective algorithms for ML tasks, it is a modular Machine Learning Library for Python.
-It also provides a variety of predefined environments to test and compare your algorithms.
+- PyBrain – A flexible, simple yet effective algorithm for ML tasks.
+It is also a modular Machine Learning Library for Python providing a variety of predefined environments to test and compare algorithms.

 - PyML – A bilateral framework written in Python that focuses on SVMs and other kernel methods.
 It is supported on Linux and Mac OS X.